WordPress/gutenberg/packages/rich-text/README.md

 ### useAnchorRef

+_Note: this hook is deprecated and is scheduled to be removed in WordPress 6.3.
+Please use the `useAnchor` hook instead._

-This hook, to be used in a format type's Edit component, returns the active element that is formatted, or a virtual element for the selection range if no format is active.
+This hook, to be used in a format type's Edit component, returns the active element that is formatted, or the selection range if no format is active.
 The returned value is meant to be used for positioning UI, e.g. by passing it to the `Popover` component.

 _Parameters_

 -   _$1_ `Object`: Named parameters.
 -   _$1.ref_ `RefObject<HTMLElement>`: React ref of the element containing the editable content.
+-   _$1.value_ `RichTextValue`: Value to check for selection.
+-   _$1.settings_ `RichTextFormatType`: The format type's settings.

+_Returns_

+-   `Element|Range`: The active element or selection range.

+### useAnchor

+This hook, to be used in a format type's Edit component, returns the active element that is formatted, or a virtual element for the selection range if no format is active.
+The returned value is meant to be used for positioning UI, e.g. by passing it to the `Popover` component via the `anchor` prop.

+To ensure reactive updates to the `Popover`, the `editableContentElement` should be stored in state rather than in a plain ref.

+_Parameters_

+-   _$1_ `Object`: Named parameters.
+-   _$1.editableContentElement_ `HTMLElement|null`: The element containing the editable content.
 -   _$1.value_ `RichTextValue`: Value to check for selection.
 -   _$1.settings_ `RichTextFormatType`: The format type's settings.